chilam27/Boston_Housing_Prices/README.md

 ## Project Outline

 1. Data collection: use `BeautifulSoup` to scrape property data from Trulia, a popular real estate website.
-Gather all listed features that can be used for data analysis.
+Gather all listed variables that can be used for data analysis.

 2. Data cleaning: read in data and prepare it for data analysis.
 Steps include: tidy up the categorical features, deal with null value, etc.